GOED's Supply Chain Navigator User Guide

 How to Use the Supply Chain Navigator

 Currently, the only option for this Navigator is crude oil suppliers.
-Additional Navigator segments planned for this year include Refiners and Concentrators (see the "Value Chain Segments Currently Covered" section above).
+As noted above, additional Navigator segments are planned.

 2. Filter companies within that segment based on attributes of interest.

-Use any combination of (1) filter "drop-down" menus listed and (2) the headquarters country map selector and check boxes to narrow the list of companies to those that interest you.
-Available filters include:
+Use any combination of (1) "drop-down" filter menus and (2) headquarters country selectors to narrow the list of companies to those that interest you.
+When using a drop-down menu with checkboxes, click "Apply" in the bottom-right corner after making your selections to activate the filter (pictured at right).

 • Country of headquarters